weishengwu/eShopOnContainers---msft/Windows-setup.md

 You have to install at least VS 2017 (15.9) and you can install the latest release from https://visualstudio.microsoft.com/vs/.

+**Make sure you have the latest SDK 2.2 version from <https://dotnet.microsoft.com/download/dotnet-core/2.2> installed.**

 Upon running the installer, select the following workloads depending on the apps you intend to test or work with:

 ### Server side (Microservices and web applications) - Workloads